DCAA compliance often trips up federal contracting newcomers. In this guide, we explain what DCAA compliance is and how to achieve it.

 An entity is said to be broadly DCAA compliant (more on the word ‘broadly’ later) when it satisfies the basic principles of allowability, allocability, and reasonableness.
 But even if your business is DCAA compliant, can you expect an audit?
 And what form will this audit take?

-What types of audits are performed by the DCAA?
+What types of audits does the DCAA perform?

 The DCAA doesn’t audit every contract/contractor awarded an SBIR/STTR grant.
 Most Phase I SBIR/STTR awards are firmly fixed-price contracts exempt from any pre-award accounting system scrutiny, so there can be no auditing.
-Additionally, as long as the award is under $750,000, DCAA scrutiny is limited and highly manageable.
+Additionally, as long as the award is under $750,000, the DCAA limits its scrutiny.

 Upon entering into a Phase II SBIR/STTR agreement, DCAA interactions become more complex.
 More on that later.
 Let’s examine the different types of DCAA audits: